Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-By considering stability, we have seen that $\approx 96\%$ of the pairs of multi-transiting candidates are actually planets around the same star.
-Recall that this is an independent estimate from \cite{2012Lissauer}, who used binary statistics to estimate that in fully vetted systems, $\approx 98\%$ are real planets.
-In the following sections we therefore rely on this purity, assuming all the systems are real\footnote{ Because of their apparent instability, from this point on we cull KOI-284.02, KOI-284.03, KOI-2248.01, and KOI-2248.04.
-KOI-284 becomes a single-planet system and drops from the analysis, and KOI-2248 becomes a two-planet system and is analyzed as such.} while characterizing their architectures.
+By considering stability, we have seen that $\sim 96\%$ of the pairs of multi-transiting candidates are actually planets around the same star.
+Recall that this estimate is independent of that by \cite{2012Lissauer}, who used binary statistics to estimate that in fully vetted systems, $\gtrsim 98\%$ are real planets.
+In the following sections we rely on such high fidelity, assuming that all the systems are real as we characterize their architectures.
+Because of their apparent instability, from this point on we cull KOI-284.02, KOI-284.03, KOI-2248.01, and KOI-2248.04.
+KOI-284 becomes a single-planet system and is not included in the analysis, and KOI-2248 becomes a two-planet system and is analyzed as such.